 Mealtime overwhelm can find you focussing on each morsel eaten, each vegetable thrown on the floor.
 However, one of the most helpful pieces of advice for me, as a mum of three, came from Little Dish’s nutritionist, Charlotte Stirling-Reed.
 She encouraged me to, instead of focussing on what your child is eating (or not eating) that mealtime, consider what they’ve eaten over the whole week instead.
 Whilst today may have been a day where your child only accepted beige coloured food, yesterday they devoured a Little Dish Mild Chicken Tikka packed with tomato, gentle spices and coconut sauce!

-Another way to take the pressure of the mealtime overwhelm, is to remember that your child’s journey with food is an evolving relationship that will change and grow just like any other.
+Another way to take the pressure off the mealtime overwhelm, is to remember that your child’s journey with food is an evolving relationship that will change and grow just like any other.
 Why not have a plate in the middle of the table upon which you place any new foods?
 This takes the pressure off your child to feel confronted with something new, giving them a sense of control as to when and how to explore the new food.
-Not only does it mean their own plate feels reassuringly familiar, it provides something to about it, touch and enjoy!
+Not only does it mean their own plate feels reassuringly familiar, it provides something to control about it, touch and enjoy!

 2. Make it easy for yourself